Asking Questions And Making Statements - The Building Blocks Of Conversation

 - "Yeah, I remember having a brutal time studying for my LSAT's too.
 My one friend had it even worse, she..."

 - "That reminds me.
 I was reading an article today and it was talking about that issue.
 It was saying that the government is planning to..."

 - "I heard once that that movie was originally going to star Will Smith.
-That's crazy to think how it might have turned out if he was the lead, and not who they eventually went with."
+It's weird to think how it might have turned out if he was the lead."

 - "I heard Amanda also got a new job now that I think about it."